prettycode/typescript-console-app/README.md

-## TO-DO
+## TO-DO (Unordered)

-1. Add tests and testing-related npm scripts, and incorporate testing-related scripts into existing scripts as-needed (i.e. `build:*`)
-2. Add Azure Pipeline YAML.
+-   Add Azure Pipeline YAML.
-3. Resolve questions in README.md.
-4. Complete incomplete tasks (❌) irom README.md.
+-   Complete incomplete tasks (❌) irom README.md.
-5. Add everything for requirement: any packages used in this project must be approved/disapproved according to a `.package-licene-approvelist.json` file.
+-   Add everything for requirement: any packages used in this project must be approved/disapproved according to a `.package-license-approvelist.json` file.
-6. Code coverage?
+-   `--check` version of `updateAllPackagesToLatest.ts` for CI

 ## NPM Scripts

 These **requirements** should be fulfilled by the available npm scripts in this project:

+1. Developer must be able to clone repository, run `npm start`, and have the program execute (✔️) without (❌) returning a non-zero exit code, regardless of the developer's Node and globally-installed package versions.
-1. Developer must be able to know what version of Node.js is required to run the project by reading the contents of this project's `package.json` file. (❌)
+2. Developer must be able to know what version of Node.js is required to run the project by reading the contents of this project's `package.json` file. (❌)
-2. Developer must be able to run an npm script that switches to the appropriate version of Node that's required to run the project, without knowing what that version is. (❌)
+3. Developer must be able to run an npm script that switches to the appropriate version of Node that's required to run the project, without knowing what that version is. (❌)
-3. Developer must be able to clone repository, run `npm start`, and have the program execute without returning a non-zero exit code, regardless of the developer's Node and globally-installed package versions.
-   (`npm start` + ❌)
 4. Developer must be able to know what version of npm was used to generate the `package-lock.json` file by reading the contents of this project's `package.json` file.
    (devDependency in `package.json`)

-5. Developer must be able to run an npm script that "cleans up" the formatting of all files in the project.
+-   Developer must be able to run an npm script that "cleans up" the formatting of all files in the project.
     (`npm run prettier:fix`)
-6. Developer must be able to run an npm script that fixes all fixable coding guideline violations in all the code in the project.
+-   Developer must be able to run an npm script that fixes all fixable coding guideline violations in all the code in the project.
     (`npm run lint:fix`)
-7. Developer must be able to run an npm script that fixes all fixable `npm audit` vulnerabilities.
+-   Developer must be able to run an npm script that fixes all fixable `npm audit` vulnerabilities.
     (`npm run audit:fix`)
-8. Developer must be able to run an npm script that fixes all fixable CI rule violations before committing code.
+-   Developer must be able to run an npm script that fixes all fixable CI rule violations before committing code.
     (`npm run build:fix`)
-9. Developer must be able to run an npm script that checks for CI rule violations before committing code.
+-   Developer must be able to run an npm script that checks for CI rule violations before committing code.
     (`npm run build:ci`)

 The **npm scripts** in this project: